valetedd/gotriple-extractor/README.md

 python entity_extraction.py
 ```

-You should see JSON output under ``annotated_test-final/`` containing entities extracted by the default LLM extractor.
+You should see JSON output under ``predictions-llm/`` containing entities extracted by the default LLM extractor. ``predicitons-gliner_spacy`` includes enitty extraction data using the more lightweight GLiNER and spaCy models.

 ---